Climate Action

 • Scale anticipatory action for predictable climate shocks,

-• Boost humanitarian responses to climate-related disasters, and
+• Boost climate-smart humanitarian responses, and

 • Foster innovation and advance best practices in impactful climate action across the wider humanitarian system.